 - Suspend the paying parent’s federal licenses or privileges (such as a Canadian passport).

 There are benefits and drawbacks to using FRO or enforcing support orders on your own.
 Our lawyers in the Toronto office of Hart Legal have experience with enforcing child support orders using both methods.
-If you need assistance obtaining child support or enforcing a child support order, contact us for a free initial consultation and find out how we can help you.
+If you need assistance obtaining child support or enforcing a child support order, contact us for an initial consultation and find out how we can help you.
 We have offices in Downtown Toronto, Burlington, Newmarket, and Vaughn for your convenience.